bsb20/421-bootcamp/README.md

-# 15-445/645 C++ Bootcamp
+# COMP 421 C++ Bootcamp
 This bootcamp aims to provide a basic introduction to coding in modern C++.
+This is based on the tutorials from CMU's 15-445, but with some more examples added.
 The features of the C++ language are too vast and expansive to cover in one bootcamp, and quite frankly, it is learned best through experience.
-The staff is certain that 15-445 will make you a more confident C++ programmer!
+The staff is certain that COMP 421 will make you a more confident C++ programmer!
 However, we do cover some C++ topics that are necessary to know while doing the programming assignments.
-This tutorial does not cover basic C/C++ syntax.
+This tutorial does not cover the most basic C/C++ syntax, it assumes familiarity with C and OOP concepts from a language like Java.
+However, we try to cover some C++ basics that will be familiar/similar to other languages before moving on to more advanced features that will be helpful in the course.
-It mainly covers C++ programming features, particularly concepts that do not exist in C.
+The larger emphasis is on C++ programming features and concepts that do not exist in C or java.

 Feedback for the C++ bootcamp is always appreciated!
 Feel free to submit issues/PRs.